-The remainder of this section discusses pragmatics-namely, how some of the standard techniques 1027 for working with a functional data structure apply to CFLOBDDs.
-All three of the techniques 1028
+The remainder of this section discusses pragmatics-namely, how some of the standard techniques for working with a functional data structure apply to CFLOBDDs.
+All three of the techniques discussed contribute to an implementation being able to satisfy Requirement (5) that operations on a CFLOBDD run in time polynomial in the sizes of (i) the input CFLOBDDs, or (ii) the input CFLOBDDs and the output CFLOBDD.

-1033 5.1 Hash-Consing of Groupings and CFLOBDDs to Create Unique Representatives
+5.1 Hash-Consing of Groupings and CFLOBDDs to Create Unique Representatives